mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 total = x + y
 ```

-The editor will popup an execution error since it does not know the types for **x** and **y** due to the fact that no values are assigned to these inputs yet:
+The editor will pop up an execution error since it does not know the types for **x** and **y** because no values are assigned to these inputs yet:

 ![](13.png)

-Right-click on each input and choose **float** option from the **Type Hints** submenu.
-This will ensure the inputs are initialized with the default value for chosen type:
+Right-click on each input and choose the **float** option from the **Type Hints** submenu.
+This will ensure the inputs are initialized with the default value for the chosen type:

 ![](14.png)